wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 ## Commodity ransomware

 Commodity ransomware has helped low-skilled and potential cybercriminals quickly deploy attacks.
 This type of ransomware is usually developed by a cybercriminal organization and made for sale on the dark web.
 These kits can be quickly configured and deployed by individual cybercriminals, or smaller groups of threat actors.
-Traditionally, these ransomware attacks rely on lapses of judgement to trick people into opening files that install malicious software (malware) on devices.
+Traditionally, these ransomware attacks rely on lapses of judgment to trick people into opening files that install malicious software (malware) on devices.

 ## Human-operated ransomware

-As ransomware attacks have become a complete business for cybercriminals, they are seeking to maximize their income.
-They actively attack specific businesses who are either in a position to pay a large ransom or are in an industry where they cannot afford client information to be in the public domain.
+As ransomware attacks have become a complete business for cybercriminals, they're seeking to maximize their income.
+They actively attack specific businesses who are either in a position to pay a large ransom or are in an industry where they can't afford client information to be in the public domain.
 This is known as **human-operated ransomware**.

 In general, attacks are becoming: